 Integrating AlchemyDB into Aerospike was, of course, much harder than expected.
 The bulk of this integration work was accomplished not by merging code, but by redoing AlchemyDB’s innovative features in Aerospike’s architecture.
 What was interesting is that the merging of the two platforms didn’t just result in features being dropped (e.g. GraphDB support), it also took an unchartered course and some new features were born of the process (e.g. LargeDataTypes).

 All in all, I am genuinely pleased with the architecture that emerged from the integration.
-Aerospike 3 is a document-store, w/ robust secondary indexing, a high performance User-Defined-Function (UDF) implementation, ultra-low-latency aggregations (e.g. <1ms possible), LargeDataTypes, and all of these new features have the same good-ole Aerospike guarantees of performance, elasticity, fault-tolerance, etc… Complexity was added w/o significant compromise on the original product’s strengths.
+Aerospike 3 is a document-store, w/ robust secondary indexing, a high performance User-Defined-Function (UDF) implementation, ultra-low-latency aggregations (e.g. <1ms possible), SSD-optimized LargeDataTypes, and support for a subset of SQL.
+What’s more, ALL of these new features have the same good-ole Aerospike guarantees of performance, elasticity, fault-tolerance, etc… Complexity was added w/o significant compromise on the original product’s strengths.

 The rest of this post will dive into the details of Aerospike 3’s LargeDataType feature.
 Aerospike’s LargeDataTypes are standard data-types (e.g. Stack, List, Map) but each instance is stored as many different physical pages tied-together logically via a directory.
 LargeDataTypes deal w/ the inherent flaw in the document model that over time documents themselves tend towards becoming BigData: the hotter the document, the larger it becomes, the more the DB bottlenecks on I/O & de/serialization.